AviatrixSystems/Docs/HowTos/general_glossary.rst

 IaaS (Infrastructure as a Service)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A cloud computing service that includes compute, storage, and networking services that customers can access.
 Users can rent virtual machines of different configurations, on demand, for the time required.
 IaaS is often on-demand and pay-as-you-go.
-IaaS is one of the cloud computing service types along with PaaS (Platform as a Service) and SaaS (Software as a Service).
+IaaS is one of the cloud computing service types along with `PaaS (Platform as a Service) <https://docs.aviatrix.com/HowTos/general_glossary.html#paas-platform-as-a-service>` and `SaaS (Software as a Service) <https://docs.aviatrix.com/HowTos/general_glossary.html#saas-software-as-a-service>`.

 IAM (Identity and Access Management)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^